Rascal Does Not Dream of a Dreaming Girl: Plot

 Sakuta is in shock and devastated after Mai's death.
-Unable to bear seeing him like this, adult Shoko helps him one last time by telling him a secret: with her help, he can also return to the past to rewrite history; the ultimate implication being that the adult Shoko disappears forever.
+Unable to bear seeing him like this, adult Shoko helps him one last time by telling him a secret: with her help, he can also return to the past to rewrite history, the ultimate implication being that the adult Shoko disappears forever.
 Sakuta makes a firm decision and returns to the past to save his love.
-Sakuta stops Mai from sacrificing herself and prevents himself from being run over, but now Shoko doesn’t have a heart transplant from anyone and her illness remains uncured.
+Sakuta eventually returns to Christmas eve and is in a situation like Mai when the story first started.
+Thus, he desperately tries to find someone that can see him.
+Borrowing inspiration from Mai, he wears a pink rabbit costume and goes to the train station.
+When he finds someone able to see him (Tomoe Koga), he requests a call to his past self and explains the situation to him.
+Eventually, he runs to the spot of Mai’s death before it happened and pushes his past self away from the car.
+As his past self and future self can’t meet, he disappears from the bunny costume before being run over by the car.
+Due to that, neither Mai nor Sakuta dies from the car crash, causing Shoko to not have a heart donor and thus destined to die.
 However, Sakuta refuses to accept such an outcome and together with Mai, they agree to find a way to help the dying young Shoko, knowing that saving her means risking the loss of everything that has happened up to then.
 Nevertheless, the couple vow to find each other and fall in love all over again.
 Sakuta visits young Shoko one last time, where she reveals that she now knows everything that has happened.
-She decides to create a future in which she never meets Sakuta or Mai, thus saving them from the sadness of the situation.
+She decides to create a future in which she never meets Sakuta or Mai, thus saving them from the sadness of the situation, with Shoko dying.
 Time winds back to when Shoko was in fourth grade.
 She bravely writes down her future hopes, giving up the memory of meeting Sakuta and Mai and the likelihood of meeting them at all.

 In the end, time returns to New Year's in the present day.
-Mai has starred in a film based on Shoko's story, even though she doesn't remember her, which was a success.
+Mai has starred in a film based on Shoko's story, even though she does not remember her, which was a success.
 Sakuta and Mai visit a shrine and pass by a beach, where for the first time they encounter Shoko, now a healthy young girl.
 Thanks to memory pieces crossing different timelines, Sakuta and Shoko eventually recognize each other.